bfetler/coronary_disease/README.md

 ## Coronary Heart Disease
 How well can we predict coronary heart disease from patient data?
-A dataset from 1988 is given in the [UCI Machine Learning Heart Disease Dataset](http://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+Ideally, we'd like to measure a set of parameters on a patient, and predict the likelihood of whether or not they will develop heart disease, when, and the severity of the disease.

+A coronory heart disease dataset from a 1988 study is given in the [UCI Machine Learning Heart Disease Dataset](http://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 Data was collected from 303 patients at the Cleveland Clinic, both without and with varying degrees of coronary heart disease.
-Since there are so few data points, patients with heart disease were grouped together for a binary target variable.
+As there are few data points, patients with varying severity of heart disease were grouped together in a target variable, as were those without heart disease.
 Some of the seventy-five columns of original data were corrupted, and replaced with fourteen columns by the data author.
 After data cleaning, 297 patients were left.
 Despite the small size, it is a reasonable dataset to start exploring coronary disease prediction.

 #### Exploration
 Data exploration and prediction is given in __coronary_predict.py__.
 The data was randomly split into 70% training data and 30% test data.
 A scatter matrix of training data shows some correlation between variables, for example between *maximum heart rate* and *fluoroscopy vessel count*, but no strong trends are apparent.